 Visitors to Maple Town can learn about the history of syrup making as well as tree tapping, sap collection, syrup making and the Sugar Maple trees.
 Sampling maple syrup and sugar, eating maple taffy made on snow, and enjoying fresh pancakes and other maple treats by the fire are part of the fun experience!

-New in 2024 is the Sugar Ranger Challenge with six challenges for little ones to complete on a self-guided tour through the sugar bush to earn an official Sugar Ranger certificate.
+The Sugar Ranger Challenge continues this year with challenges for little ones to complete on a self-guided tour through the sugar bush to earn an official Sugar Ranger certificate.

 Additional activities at Mountsberg include visiting the animal barn and Raptor Centre, playing on the Natural Playground, enjoying a horse-drawn wagon ride or participating in fun and educational workshops.
 (Some activities have an additional fee.)